 Each Thursday, The Crimson will compile a series of unique statistics about Harvard's sports scene.
 Welcome to the Magic of Numbers—without the problem sets.
 We'll do the math for you.

-1: Number of starts by junior quarterback Collier Winters this season, which came in last week’s 30-14 shellacking of Dartmouth.
+3: Number of interceptions thrown by junior quarterback Collier Winters in last week’s 34-14 loss to Penn.

 0: Number of interceptions thrown by Yale quarterback Patrick Witt in the Bulldogs’ 14-13 win over Princeton last week.
 Witt–a transfer from Nebraska–leads the Ivy League in passing, with 2018 yards thrown and 252.2 yards per game.

 With the plethora of varsity sports Harvard has to offer, it’s easy to overlook the equally wide array of its club programs.
 The Radcliffe club rugby team, however, is letting its record speak for itself and quickly gaining distinction for its success.
 The team posted a 6-1 regular season record, good enough to qualify them for postseason competition.

 on November 16, 2010 at 3:11AM